 FSSAI Guidelines for Restaurants & Eateries

 There are no such things as unsafe food or unhealthy food, but the preparation of food in an unhygienic manner can make the food unhealthy when it is consumed.
-There are various diseases that can infect a consumer who consumes unhealthy food.
+Various diseases can infect a consumer who consumes unhealthy food.
 Very common infections are vomiting, headaches, dizziness, and shivering.
 All restaurants and eateries have to follow the following FSSAI guidelines to ensure the safety of its consumers in addition to obtaining FSSAI registration.
 This article discusses the hygiene of food, workers, workplace and the cleanliness and disposal of food.

 Personal Hygiene of Employees

 Before going to work, the worker should make sure that he brushes his teeth, takes a bath, trims his nails, hairs, and beard.
-The employe must ensure that the employee involved in preparation of food is hygienic and see to that he wears clean clothes.
+The employer must ensure that the employee involved in the preparation of food is hygienic and see that he wears clean clothes.
 In case an employee is injured, it is mandatory for him to bandage all his wounds so that there are no germs that would spread from his wound.

 Some of the don’t(s) that a worker should keep in mind are:

 - Employee(s) should not handle food when he/she is ill.